karaz-debug/Qafar-Framework/README.md

 ## Project Overview

-The **Algo Trading Framework (Qafary Framework)** is engineered to facilitate the development, testing, and optimization of trading strategies across various assets and timeframes.
-By integrating multiple brokers and exchanges, the framework offers a unified platform for executing automated trades, conducting rigorous backtests, and fine-tuning strategies to achieve optimal performance.
+The **Algo Trading Framework (Qafary Framework)** is engineered to facilitate the development, testing, and optimization of trading strategies across various assets and timeframes.The framework offers a unified platform for executing automated trades, conducting rigorous backtests, and fine-tuning strategies to achieve optimal performance.

 ---